jesse-prpic/JessePrpic_T1A1/README.md

 Amongst this array of roles, the following are the most noted;
-- Software Developer
+- Software Developer:
    - This is a role that involves the front-end and the back-end, the role is primary to solve any emerging technical problems throughout the development cycle.

-- Software Architect
+- Software Architect:
    - An architect is an expert-level software engineer who focuses on the software design decisions, this role is needed if you deal with complex requirements of legacy software - a big part of software architect is the decision making behind which services are needed and how integrations should work.

-- Product Owner
+- Product Owner:
    - At the beginning of creating something new and developing it or even expanding on the development of another product, there will be a product owner who will hold the responsibility for the vision and evolution of the product.
    This role balances the need of the business, market trends and they also define and shape business strategy.

-- Business Analyst
+- Business Analyst:
-   - While the PO is the one that balances the need of the business through development of product, Business Analysts are the ones that dive deep into workflows and analyses stakeholder feedback, this inturn enriches a the product development team.
+   - While the PO is the one that balances the need of the business through development of product, Business Analysts are the ones that dive deep into workflows and analyses stakeholder feedback; this inturn enriches the product development team.

    - BA and PO are similar with the key difference being BA is more focused on the projects and bridges the gap between customer and a team, however the PO is more customer-oriented and provides the vision of a product.